GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

   1. *Run* `terraform init`

-### Execute the Terraform script to create your Grafana Dashboard
+## Run the Terraform script to create your Grafana dashboard

   1. *Run* `terraform plan` and confirm that all steps are correct.
   2. *Run* `terraform apply`.